CVaishnavi1231/Interactive-Web-App-for-Q-A-and-Sales-Automation/README.md

 #### Step 4:
 Interact with the App by choosing the usecase you want.

-####NOTE: For the task 2 and 3 please upload the provided csv file.
-For Task 2, upload and for Task 3 upload.
+#### NOTE: For the task 2 and 3 please upload the provided csv file.
+For Task 2, upload Brand_Specifications.csv file and for Task 3 upload the Customer_Reviews.csv file .